vshi2316/AD_Multimodal_Study/README.md

 Script: `analysis_pipeline/01_define_36m_endpoints.py`

-This step identifies the mild cognitive impairment baseline, calculates time from baseline to Alzheimer disease diagnosis, applies the strict 36-month endpoint, and constructs a visit-window sensitivity endpoint for the Alzheimer Disease Neuroimaging Initiative and Australian Imaging, Biomarker and Lifestyle cohorts.
+This step identifies the mild cognitive impairment baseline, calculates time from baseline to Alzheimer disease diagnosis, applies the strict 36-month endpoint, and constructs a visit-window sensitivity endpoint for the Alzheimer Disease Neuroimaging Initiative and Australian Imaging, Biomarkers and Lifestyle cohorts.

 Principal outputs: